firasuke/DOTSLASHLINUX/content/post/2017-09-08-The-Linux-Kernel-Configuration-Guide-Part-9.md

             systems.
 Saying Y here will enable your kernel to run ELF binaries and enlarge it by about 13 KB.
-ELF support under Linux has now all but replaced the traditional Linux a.out formats (QMAGIC and ZMAGIC) because it is portable (this does *not* mean that you will be able to run executables from different architectures or operating systems however) and makes building run-time libraries very easy.
+ELF support under Linux has now all but replaced the traditional Linux a.out formats (QMAGIC and ZMAGIC) because it is portable (this does ∗not∗ mean that you will be able to run executables from different architectures or operating systems however) and makes building run-time libraries very easy.
 Many new executables are distributed solely in ELF format.
 You definitely